 "He was definitely a ladies' man even though he never got married.
 The ladies loved him," Val said.
 "He had a charismatic personality, but he wanted to do what he wanted to do when he wanted to do it.
 He didn’t say he never would, but Mom was No. 1, first priority."

 Despite his own health condition, he was loyal to a fault, especially with his family and close friends.

 He helped to raise his niece, Lauren, from the time she was 6.
-He often drove Lauren along with her teammates and friends to games and social events no matter the distance or the time of day, since Val's 100-mile commute made it difficult for her to be there all the time.
-They called him Uncle Stuart.
+He often drove Lauren, along with her teammates and friends, to games and social events no matter the distance or the time of day, since Val's 100-mile commute made it difficult for her to be there all the time.
+They called him Uncle Stewart.

 Dr. Darrell Jaques treated Stewart's first bout of cancer in 1993.
 It had spread to his lymph glands and affected his nerves and shoulder.
 Ever the faithful servant, he continued to work throughout the course of his radiation treatments.